What Is It?

 IPV for all children at 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.

 Combination vaccines are being developed to reduce the number of injections that children must have.
 In the event that one or more doses of IPV are received in a combination vaccine, these doses should be given on the same schedule, substituting for a polio vaccine that is given separately

 You are considered fully protected against polio if you have had at least three doses of IPV, at least three doses of OPV, or any combination of three IPV and OPV doses.
-Because polio is now less common, not all adults require full immunization if they did not receive the vaccines in childhood.

 For adults living in the United States who have never been vaccinated, vaccination is recommended before traveling to areas where polio exposure is possible (such as India, Pakistan, Afghanistan and Nigeria).

 Vaccination is recommended for previously unvaccinated health care workers who have close contract with patients who might be excreting wild polioviruses—typically, patients coming from countries where the virus still is present.
 Vaccination also is recommended for laboratory workers who handle specimens that may contain polioviruses.